 The film then turns to Marley’s decision to pay to fly his band at a cost of US$90,000 to celebrate Zimbabwe’s new independence.
 Marley even specially composed a song for Zimbabwe’s freedom (he had been performing it for a while).
 Here’s video footage mashing together crowds scenes, performing the song, “Zimbabwe,” in the famed Rufaro Stadium:

-There’s more evidence of Marley’s attitude towards Mugabe and vice versa.
-Too bad the film doesn’t spend any time on the story that Mugabe preferred Cliff Richard, the clean-cut British singer, to perform at the celebrations.
+There’s more evidence of Marley’s attitude towards Mugabe and vice versa not covered in the film.
+Too bad MacDonald doesn’t spend any time on the story that Mugabe preferred Cliff Richard, the clean-cut British singer, to perform at the celebrations.
 And last year, around the time the film first hit theaters worldwide, Mugabe in an interview with a Zimbabwean radio station insulted Jamaican men, including Rastafari, for being “as drunkards who are perennially high on marijuana.”

 As I mentioned before, one trip that Marley took to an African nation that is strangely not mentioned in MacDonald’s film is Marley’s 1978 visit to Kenya and Ethiopia.
 This is especially odd given the connection between Rastafari and Ethiopia.
 As BobMarley.com reports: